 My teaching philosophy is based on four concepts: community, personal responsibility, effective communication and relevance.
 A short explanation of this philosophy is posted on D2L.
 I hope you'll read it and understand how respecting this philosophy in class will contribute to a positive learning experience for yourself and your colleagues.

-I try to keep class rules to a minimum, but those that I have are posted on the content area of our D2L site.
+I try to keep class rules to a minimum, but those that I have are posted on the D2L content area.

 Grading Policy